NJ (908) 688-5577

 Ankle replacement surgery is a treatment used to replace a damaged ankle joint with a prosthetic.
 Usually, the patient is put under general anesthesia, so that they are asleep and do not feel pain.
 Next, the surgeon makes a cut in the front of the ankle, exposing the ankle joint.
 After gently pushing the tendons, nerves, and blood vessels to the side, the surgeon removes the damaged bone and cartilage.
 The surgeon removes the damaged parts of the lower end of the shin bone and the top of the foot bone.
 Then metal parts of the new artificial joint are attached to the cut bony surfaces and a piece of plastic is inserted between them.
 The surgeon then puts the tendons and nerves back into place and stitches the incision site closed.
 The ankle is typically immobilized with a splint, cast, or brace while the patient recovers.
 To learn more about ankle replacement surgery, speak with a podiatrist.

 In certain cases, in which the patient suffers from extreme pain or damage in a joint, joint replacement surgery may be deemed useful.
-If you have constant pain in a foot joint, consult with one of our podiatrists from Advanced Podiatry.
+If you have constant pain in a foot joint, consult with Glenn Davison, DPM from Advanced Podiatry.
 Our doctor will assess your condition and provide you with quality foot and ankle treatment.

 What Is Joint Replacement Surgery?